pohly/enhancements/keps/sig-storage/20191031-storage-capacity-constraints-for-pod-scheduling.md

 	// +listType=set
 	// +optional
 	Nodes []string
-}

-// CSIStoragePoolStatus contains runtime information about a CSIStoragePool.
-//
-// It is expected to be extended with other
-// attributes which do not depend on the storage class, like health of
-// the pool.
-Therefore it has the list of
-// `CSIStorageByClass` instances instead of just the capacity
-// and the storage class being in the spec. type CSIStoragePoolStatus struct {
 	// Some information, like the actual usable capacity, may
 	// depend on the storage class used for volumes.
 	//